crazyideaco/fatoorahPackage/README.md

 - ### [myfatoorah-docs](https://docs.myfatoorah.com/docs)

+# some useful commands
+- git tag // fetch all tags
+- git tag {tag-name ex. v1.0.1} // create new tag
+- git tag -d {tag name or many tags } delete one or many tags

 ## create laravel project
 create your required version of laravel framework project, its preferable to be the latest version